Next Start

 According to the BLS, the median annual salary for automotive body and related repairers in the United States was $48,740 in May 2023.28 This means half of collision repair technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

-What Are the Skills Needed to Become a Collision Estimator?
+What Are the Skills Needed To Become a Collision Estimator?

 Collision estimators often share a similar set of skills that make them successful in their work.
 These include: